microcks/microcks-spectral-ruleset/README.md

 ## Rules reference

+### OpenAPI v3

-### Reused excternal rules
+#### Reused external rules

 THe Microcks ruleset imports the `oas3-valid-media-example` and `oas3-valid-schema-example` rules from the [Spectral OpenAPI Rules](https://meta.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules).

 These rules check that the `examples` definitions are conformant to the schema definition with the API specification.
-Having incorrect values or types will not prevent Microcks to produce mocks but these ones will be totally useless for people wanted to have a high-felidelitty simulation of the API.
+Having incorrect values or types will not prevent Microcks to produce mocks but these ones will be totally useless for people wanted to have a high-fidelity simulation of the API.

 **Severity:** `error`

-### microcks-examples-in-required-parameter
+#### microcks-examples-in-required-parameter

 This rule will ask you to provide named `examples` for parameters marqued as required.